AdobeDocs/commerce-operations.en/help/performance/advanced-js-bundling.md

 #### To use the browser console:

-If you don't want to use PhantomJS, you can run the following command from your browser's console while viewing each page type in your storefront:
+If you don't want to use [!DNL PhantomJS], you can run the following command from your browser's console while viewing each page type in your storefront:

 ```shell
 Object.keys(window.require.s.contexts._.defined)
 ```

-This command (used within the PhantomJS script) creates the same list of [!DNL RequireJS] dependencies and displays them within the browser's console.
+This command (used within the [!DNL PhantomJS] script) creates the same list of [!DNL RequireJS] dependencies and displays them within the browser's console.
 The disadvantage of this approach is that you will have to create your own bundle/page-type text files.

 #### 6\.
 Format and filter the output